 Why we need to publish a rule.

 Section 4 of the Act (16 U.S.C.
+1533)

-1533) and its implementing regulations in title 50 of the Code of Federal Regulations (50 CFR part 424) set forth the procedures for adding species to, removing species from, or reclassifying species on the Federal Lists of Endangered and Threatened Wildlife and Plants (List or Lists) in 50 CFR part 17.
+and its implementing regulations in title

+50 of the Code of Federal Regulations

+(50 CFR part 424) set forth the

+procedures for adding species to,

+removing species from, or reclassifying species on the Federal Lists of Endangered and Threatened Wildlife and Plants in 50 CFR part 17.
 Under our regulations at 50 CFR 424.11(e)(1), a species shall be delisted if, after conducting a status review based on the best scientific and commercial data available, we determine that the species is extinct.
-The 23 species within this proposed rule are currently listed as endangered or threatened; we are proposing to delist them due to extinction.
+The 21 species in this final rule are currently listed as endangered or threatened; we are delisting them due to extinction.
 We can only delist a species by issuing a rule to do so.

 What this document does.
-We propose to remove 23 species from the Lists due to extinction.
+We are removing 21 species from the List of Endangered and Threatened Wildlife (List) due to extinction.